Endeavour Prawn

 Region:

-WA, Commonwealth waters
+Commonwealth waters

 Key Facts

 • Endeavour prawns live in tropical waters and are short-lived and fast-growing.
-Long-term fishing records and estimates of the number of breeding animals indicate that stocks are healthy.

 More information

 Bycatch reduction devices (BRD) and Turtle Exclusion Devices (TEDs) reduce the amount of threatened and other species that are caught and killed in fishing gear.
 BRDs and TEDs are mandatory in all these fisheries and have been successful in reducing turtle deaths.
-However, threatened species bycatch remains an issue.
+However, threatened species bycatch remains an ongoing issue.